A. Mortgages

 5. Does the landlord/borrower have control over changes in tenants if the tenant wants to transfer the lease to a new tenant, and is the original tenant still bound by the lease?

 Subject to consent of the landlord, the tenant may sublease the leased property.
 In the case of a sublease, the leasing contract between the tenant and the landlord remains valid; and if the sublessee causes damage to the leased property, the tenant shall compensate for the losses.
-Where the tenant subleases the leased property without consent of the landlord, the tenant may terminate the lease.
+Where the tenant subleases the leased property without consent of the landlord, the landlord may terminate the lease within 6 months from when the landlord knows, or ought to have known, about the sublease.

 6. How can the lender enforce its security?